 Trainings and Resources

-- Faculty members can access the training via Blackboard (https://ku.blackboard.com/) All faculty members have already been added to KOLT Faculty Page in Blackboard.
+Faculty members can access the training via Blackboard (https://ku.blackboard.com/ ) All faculty members have already been added to KOLT Faculty Page on Blackboard.
 KOLT Online Faculty Training modules can be accessible from this page.
-Faculty members can also find valuable resources in KOLT’s website that is updated regularly with new posts and announcements (https://kolt.ku.edu.tr/?lang=en).
+Faculty members can also find valuable resources on KOLT’s website which is updated regularly with new posts and announcements (https://kolt.ku.edu.tr/?lang=en ).

 Individual Consultations (KOLT and IT)

-- IT Educational Technologists are available for thirty-minute online appointments to help you in using Blackboard, For Instructors, For Instructors and other relevant tools and topics offered by IT for instructional purposes.
+IT Educational Technologists are available for thirty-minute online appointments to help you in using Blackboard, For Instructors, and other relevant tools and topics offered by IT for instructional purposes.

-- Please send an e-mail at email@example.com to make an appointment.
+Please send an e-mail to firstname.lastname@example.org to make an appointment.

-- Please send an e-mail at firstname.lastname@example.org to make an appointment.
+Please send an e-mail to email@example.com to make an appointment.

 Further Help on IT Services